minekube/gate/README.md

 logs state changes and emits different events that custom plugins/code can react to.

+## Why use Gate instead of one of the Java proxies?

+An always asked question: "Whats the difference between Gate and BungeeCord, for instance?"

+First off, if you have all your code base in Java, just stay there.
+Gate is for the Go ecosystem and does not have all the convenient plugins published on SpigotMC!

+Although Gate targets better performance, has more version support (modded servers) and simpler API than known proxies like BungeeCord and Gate lets you write server code in Go <3.

 ## Rate Limiter

 Rate limiting is an important mechanism for controlling